 Philosophical Counseling with Tolkien (free Ebook.
 In chapter 5, Epistemology, part 6, Hara – Rediscovering Existence, I give a longer description of Hara as The Compass.
 Here I explain how you with this simple tool can skip just about any kind of psychotherapy, simply because of the fact that most psychological problems are due to a lack of Hara centredness).

 The Nine Gates of Middle-earth (free booklet.
-Here I describe Hara seen in relation to the chakra-system).
+Here I describe Hara seen in relation to the chakra-system, and how the correct opening of the chakras happens).